xelatihy/yocto-gl/doc/yocto_math.md

 A collection of vector math functions and simple containers used to implement YOCTO.
 Features include

+- a few convenience math functions
 - static length float vectors, with specialization for 2, 3, 4 length
 - static length matrices, with specialization for 2x2, 3x3, 4x4
-- affine and rigid transforms
+- static length rigid transforms (frames), specialized for 2d and 3d space
 - linear algebra operations and transforms for fixed length matrices/vecs
 - axis aligned bounding boxes
 - rays
 - ray-primitive intersection
-- point-primitive distance
+- point-primitive distance and overlap tests
 - normal amd tangent computation for meshes and lines
 - generation of tesselated meshes
 - random number generation via PCG32
 - a few hash functions
-- timer (depends on C++11 chrono)

-While we tested this library in the implementation of our other ones, we consider this code incomplete and remommend to use a more complete math library.
-So use it at your own peril.
+- trivial image data structue and a few image operations

 We developed our own library since we felt that all existing ones are either complete, but unreadable or with lots of dependencies, or just as incomplete